red5alex/ifm_contrib/README.md

 # ifm_contrib

+**Note that ifm_contrib is at the moment OUT OF MAINTENANCE.
+DHI does not guarantee its correct functioning or compatibility with FEFLOW Versions >= 8.0.
+DHI might investigate in the future the possibility of finding an alternative solution for such library.**

 **An Open Source Extension Project for the FEFLOW Programming API.**

 **ifm_contrib** is an Open-Source Extension of the IFM, the Python API of FEFLOW.